realwsq/brainwide-RRR-encoding-model/README.md

 ## Overview

 This project implements a simple but efficient linear encoding model for describing the single-neuron, task-driven responses.
-See `RRR_poster.pdf` for detailed information about the implemented encoding model.
+See (Methods of) [1] for detailed information about the implemented encoding model.

 ## Current Status

-You can find the minimum code to fit a reduced-rank regression (RRR) encoding model in this repo.

 The core functions are implemented in `RRRGD.py` and `RRRGD_main_CV.py`.

-Check `train_RRR.py` for example usage of fitting the model to an IBL session with 100 trials.
+If you are interested in fitting the model to **your data**, you can check the `example0` folder for a minimum, toy example of fitting a reduced-rank regression (RRR) encoding model to an example IBL session with 100 trials.
+I attached the data in the `example0` folder so that you can run the code directly and get a hands-on experience.

-I am

--   📖 preparing more demos and better documentation.
--   💻 preparing to release codes for other linear encoding models (e.g., general linear model, another variant of RRR model).
+If you are interested in fitting the model to [**IBL data**](https://viz.internationalbrainlab.org/), you can check the `example1` folder for a comprehansive example of fitting a reduced-rank regression (RRR) encoding model to a large dataset including 100+ session Neuropixels recordings of 10,000+ neurons.

 In case you have any questions, please get in touch with me: shuqi.wang@epfl.ch